kavia-common/travel-planner-pro-139250-139259/travel_planner_frontend/README.md

 - Attractions: OpenTripMap
 - Routing: OpenRouteService (optional key; falls back to simple polyline)

+No authentication: There are no login or signup screens, and no auth flows anywhere.

 Theme: Ocean Professional (primary #2563EB, secondary #F59E0B)

 ## Quick Start